HypeCheck

 Red Flags to Watch For

-• IV EDTA chelation carries real risks including kidney damage, low calcium levels, and electrolyte imbalances
+• IV chelation therapy with disodium EDTA is not FDA-approved for cardiovascular disease and carries real risks including kidney damage and low calcium levels

 Products Containing Disodium EDTA